Albany Medical College Virtual Anatomy Lab

 Origin - Transverse processes of C3-C6

-Insertion - 1st Rib
+Insertion - Scalene tubercle of 1st Rib

-Innervation - cervical spinal nerves C4-C6
+Innervation - ventral rami of C4-C6